veselinovicst/simple-file-encryption/README.md

 The download file flow consists of the following steps:
 1. The client sends DOWNLOAD_OPERATION request,
-2. The server response with SERVER_READY message,
+2. The server responds with SERVER_READY message,
 3. The client sends file name message,
-4. The server response with FILE_FOUND_SUCCESSFULLY/FILE_NOT_FOUND message,
+4. The server responds with FILE_FOUND_SUCCESSFULLY/FILE_NOT_FOUND message,
 5. The server sends meesage that contains file metadata and file data.

    The first 8 bytes of this message are reserved for file size, followed by file content.